mrkkrp/slug/README.md

 ## Quick start

-The package provides data type `Slug` that is instance of various type classes, so it can be used with Persistent or as part of route.
-It also works with `aeson` package.
+The package provides the data type `Slug` that is an instance of various type classes, so it can be used with Persistent or as part of a route.
+It also works with the `aeson` package.

 The slugs are completely type-safe.
 When you have a `Slug`, you can be sure that there is a valid slug inside.
 Valid slug has the following qualities: